Toyota Vios: Malaysia

-The third-generation Vios was launched in Malaysia in October 2013, and was sold in five different trim choices which are J manual, J automatic, E automatic, G automatic and TRD Sportivo automatic.
+The third-generation Vios was launched in Malaysia in October 2013, and was sold in six different trim choices which are J manual, J automatic, E automatic, G automatic, GX (X stand for Extra) and TRD Sportivo automatic.

 In September 2016, the third-generation Vios received a newer engine and additional features.
 The 1NZ-FE VVT-i engine was replaced by the 2NR-FE Dual VVT-i engine across the lineup and the four-speed automatic transmission was replaced by a CVT with seven-speed mode.

 In January 2015, April 2017, and January 2018, the vehicle received minor updates which mainly consists of additional features.
 In July 2017, a "Sports Edition" trim was introduced based on the J trim.
+This model even has a unique nickname, The Vios Keli (Catfish).

-The facelifted Vios was launched in January 2019.
-The GX and TRD Sportivo trim was discontinued, leaving only J, E and G trim in the lineup.
+The major facelifted Vios was launched in January 2019.
+The GX and TRD Sportivo trim levels were discontinued, leaving only J, E and G trim in the lineup.
 Manual transmission is no longer offered on the J trim.
+All trim levels have standard 7 SRS Airbags and ABS.
+Exclusively for the Malaysian market, the locally assembled Vios was available with optional Aerokit Package which include front bumper garnishes, boot lid spoiler, and all-around lower spoilers.
+The G model came loaded with disc brake on all wheels, chrome outside & inside door handles, leather interior, Optitron meter with MID, and 360-degree parking sensor.

 In December 2020, the second facelift model went on sale.
 The same J, E and G trim has been retained.
 Alongside the existing trim levels, the GR-S trim was introduced.
 It is a locally engineered model and the first model to wear the GR Sport badge in the Malaysian market.
 The headlining features are the "10-speed CVT" – which Toyota programmed the stepless automatic gearbox to have 10 virtual ratios in its manual mode, and sports-tuned suspension.
 It is equipped with 17-inch black multi-spoke wheels.
 The GR-S trim is available exclusively at GR Garage outlets and Toyota dealers participating in the Vios Challenge, a one-make race series in Malaysia.